aahwu/CV_Final2022/README.md

 Visualization for a specific video fragment

 ## main.py
-For exacute preprocessing.py, deepVOG.py, starburst.py
+For execute preprocessing.py, deepVOG.py, starburst.py

 Should be runned at path "...\script"